Risk Factors Dashboard

 RISKS RELATING TO OUR OPERATIONS AND RELIANCE ON THIRD PARTIES

-We rely on third parties to market, distribute and sell most products incorporating our coating and device technologies, as well as certain of our vascular intervention products.
+We rely on third parties to market, distribute and sell most products incorporating our coating and device technologies.

 A portion of our IVD business relies on distribution agreements and relationships with various third parties, and any adverse change in those relationships could result in a loss of revenue and harm that business.

 We sell many of our IVD products outside of the U.S. through distributors.
 Some of our distributors also sell our competitors’ products.
 If they favor our competitors’ products for any reason, they may fail to market our products as effectively or to devote resources necessary to provide significant sales, which would cause our results to suffer.
 Additionally, we serve as the exclusive distributor in the U.S., Canada and Puerto Rico for DIARECT GmbH (Part of BBI Solutions) for its recombinant and native antigens.
 The success of these arrangements with these third parties depends, in part, on the continued adherence to the terms of our agreements with them.
+Any disruption in these arrangements could adversely affect our financial condition and results of operations.
 Any disruption in these arrangements will adversely affect our financial condition and results of operations.

 We rely on our customers and business partners to accurately report and make payments under our agreements with them.